alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 L ~ V × 1.2 kg/m³
 ```

-In our sample length of 10m:
+In our reference length of 10m:

 ```
 L ~ 250 * 1.2 kg ~ 300 kg.